Tropical Depression Lisa crosses into southern Mexico

 MEXICO CITY (AP) — Tropical Depression Lisa moved into southern Mexico on Thursday, a day after making landfall as a hurricane near Belize City in the Central American nation of Belize and heading inland over northern Guatemala.

-The U.S. National Hurricane Center said Lisa had maximum sustained winds of 35 mph (55 kph).
-The storm's center was about 65 miles (110 kilometers) southeast of Ciudad del Carmen, on Mexico’s Gulf coast.
+The U.S. National Hurricane Center said Lisa had maximum sustained winds of 30 mph (45 kph).
+The storm's center was about 45 miles (70 kilometers) southwest of Ciudad del Carmen, on Mexico’s Gulf coast.

-Belize's National Emergency Management Organization said the storm came ashore between the beach town of Dangriga and Belize City.
+Belize's National Emergency Management Organization said the storm came ashore Wednesday between the beach town of Dangriga and Belize City.
+It reported "significant damage, including dangerous debris, leaning lampposts and downed electrical lines."

 Local media in Belize reported some flooding as well as some homes that lost their sheet-metal roofs in the storm’s winds.